GabrielPiercecchi/progettoPiercecchiRossi/README.md

 This file README.md aims to present and explain step by step the development of the exam project of *Object Oriented Programming* for the session of January 24, 2022.

-The purpose of this project is to develop a Java application that makes a comparative analysis of statistical data (minimum, maximum, average and variance values of perceived and effective temperature values) concerning the weather information of two cities entered by the user via the terminal.
+The main purpose of this project is to develop a Java application that makes a comparative analysis of statistical data (minimum, maximum, average and variance values of perceived and effective temperature values) concerning the weather information of two cities entered by the user via the terminal.

 The implemented API is **OpenWeather**.
 The application saves time data in a JSON file.
 </div>